fbpx

 • Free cash offer within minutes.
 Receive funds within 7 days.

 You can apply for bankruptcy yourself.
-However, if you owe a company £5,000 or more, they can apply to make you bankrupt too.
+Though sometimes, you can be forced to (for example, if you owe a company £5,000 or more).

 Going bankrupt is not the only option available to you and should be a last resort.